pollen-robotics/hello-world/README.md

 ## Add new behaviors

 Each new behavior should inherite from the Behavior class.
-It should as well define at least the __init__, calling the super().__init__ inherited from th Behavior class, an async run function and an async teardown, calling the inheritied super().teardown function of Behavior.
+It should as well define at least the __init__, calling the super().__init__ inherited from the Behavior class, an async run function and an async teardown, calling the inheritied super().teardown function of Behavior.
 A prototype is shown below:

 ```